Andros, Greece: Modern period

 On 10 May 1821, Theophilos Kairis, one of the leading Greek intellectuals, declared the island's participation in the Greek War of Independence by raising the Greek flag at the Church of St George.
 At this time, a famous heartfelt speech, or "ritoras" (ρήτορας), inspired shipowners and merchants to contribute funds to build a Greek Navy to combat the Ottomans.
 At the end of the war, the island became part of the independent Kingdom of Greece.

 Following Independence, Andros became a major centre of Greek shipping.
 In this it was helped by the arrival of refugees from Psara, and the decline of other traditional shipping centres such as Galaxeidi and Hydra Island.
 Andrian merchants were particularly active in the grain trade from central and eastern Europe conducted from the Danube estuary.
 Initially locally constructed, Andrian ships were later built at Syros, especially as shipping began the transit to steam.
 By 1914, Andrian-registered shipping was second in Greece in terms of capacity.
 After World War I, the local registered ships rose from 25 (1921) to 80 before World War II.
 The losses suffered during the latter, as well as the internationalization of shipping and emigration of the ship-owning families to Piraeus and London, signalled the end of Andrian shipping.

 Administration

 Andros is a separate regional unit of the South Aegean region, and the only municipality of the regional unit.
 As part of the 2011 Kallikratis government reform, the regional unit Andros was created out of part of the former Cyclades Prefecture.
-At the same reform, the current municipality Andros was created out of the 3 former municipalities:
+At the same reform, the current municipality Andros was created out of the 3 former municipalities: Andros, Korthio, and Ydrousa.